 - #.EXE-APPLI-CODE Application (byte)code must be protected against unauthorized execution.
 This concerns (1) invoking a method outside the scope of the accessibility rules provided by the access modifiers of the Java programming language ([JAVASPEC], §6.6); (2) jumping inside a method fragment or interpreting the contents of a data memory area as if it was executable code; (3) unauthorized execution of a remote method from the CAD (if the TOE provides JCRMI functionality). - #.EXE-JCS-CODE Java Card System bytecode must be protected against unauthorized execution.
 Java Card System bytecode includes any code of the Java Card RE or API.
 This concerns (1) invoking a method outside the scope of the accessibility rules provided by the access modifiers of the Java programming language ([JAVASPEC], §6.6); (2) jumping inside a method fragment or interpreting the contents of a data memory area as if it was executable code.
-Note that execute access to native code of the Java Card System and applications is the concern of #.NATIVE.
+Note that execute access to native code of the Java Card System and applications is the concern of #.NATTVE. - #.FIREWALL The Firewall shall ensure controlled sharing of class instances, and isolation of their data and code between packages (that is, controlled execution contexts) as well as between packages and the JCRE context.
+An applet shall not read, write, compare a piece of data belonging to an applet that is not in the same context, or execute one of the methods of an applet in another context without its authorization.